Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Fermat structures for splittings

-\item $\Lambda(x_0)=0$.
-In this case, when $v\in A_{x_0}$, the vector $(F(v),v)$ (with $F$ computed from \eqref{fermat-kropina}) is lightlike, future-pointing and all such vectors can be written in this way, except those positively proportional to $\partial_t|_{(t_0,x_0)}$ (they correspond to $v=0_{x_0}$).
-Moreover, $(\tau, v)$ is a future-pointing timelike vector iff $F(v)<\tau$. \item $\Lambda(x_0)<0$.
-In this case, one of the following exclusive alternatives occurs: \begin{enumerate}[(a1)] \item[(c1)] $v\in A_{x_0}$.
-Then, there are exactly two future-pointing lightlike vectors $(F(v),v)$, $(F_l(v),v), F(v)<F_l(v)$, in $\R\times T_{x_0}M$ (computed from \eqref{randers-kropina} and \eqref{rk2}) that project onto $v$.
-Moreover, $(\tau, v)$ is a future-pointing timelike vector iff $F(v)<\tau<F_l(v)$ and all the future-pointing timelike vectors in this case can be written in this way.

-\item[(c2)] $v$ belongs to $(A_E)_{x_0}\setminus A_{x_0}$.
-Then, there is exactly one future-pointing lightlike vector in $\R\times T_{x_0}M$ and no timelike vector that projects onto $v$.
-The first component of this lightlike vector can be computed by using formally any of the two expressions \eqref{randers-kropina} and \eqref{rk2}, as they agree when computed on such a $v$ (recall also that, as in the previous sub-case, $-\omega(v)>0$ necessarily).

-\item[(c3)] $v$ does not belong to $(A_E)_{x_0}$.
-Then, no future-pointing lightlike and no timelike vector in $\R\times M$ projects onto $v$. \end{enumerate} \end{enumerate} \end{rem} \begin{rem} {\em (Time reversal and past directions, Fig.~\ref{dis2})}.
-Recall that in Theorem~\ref{tfermatSSTK}, one assumes implicitly that $-\nabla t$ is future-pointing (Convention \ref{convention4}).
-If we consider an \sstk splitting determined by the data $(g_0,\omega,\Lambda)$ in \eqref{lorentz}, and construct a new spacetime just reversing the time-orientation, the transformation $t\mapsto -t$ would allow one to express this second spacetime as an \sstk with data $(g_0,-\omega,\Lambda)$.
+The case of past-pointing causal vectors and its relation with the reverse wind Finslerian structure (see Fig.~\ref{dis2}) can be summarized as follows.
+Recall that in Theorem~\ref{tfermatSSTK}, one assumes implicitly that $-\nabla t$ is future-pointing (Convention~\ref{convention4}).
+If we consider an \sstk splitting determined by the triple $(g_0,\omega,\Lambda)$ in \eqref{lorentz}, and construct a new spacetime just reversing the time-orientation, the transformation $t\mapsto -t$ would allow one to express this second spacetime as an \sstk with data $(g_0,-\omega,\Lambda)$.
 Clearly, the Fermat structure of the latter will be the reverse $\tilde \Sigma$ of the original one.
+Then, the possibilities analogous to Corollary~\ref{raclarations} for lightlike vectors can be summarized as follows.